 - 1. Turn off the instrument. - 2.
 Rinse the SO2 electrode and syringe with distilled water.
 Let air dry. - 3.
-Be sure to rinse and store the pH electrode in its storage solution as directed under 'Setting up the SC-300 for the first time' item 6. - 4.
+Be sure to rinse the pH electrode with distilled water and then store it in its storage solution as directed under 'Setting up the SC-300 for the first time', item 6 (page 6 of this manual). - 4.
 Store all reagents tightly capped and away from heat and sunlight. - 5.
 Discard waste samples and solutions in accordance with local regulations.
 Acidic solutions can be neutralized by slow addition of baking soda (sodium bicarbonate) with stirring until effervescence ceases.